upasana05ghosh/take-screenshots/README.md

 ## To run the script:
  1. Save this script to a file
- 2. Make it executable using chmod +x screenshot_script.sh
+ 2. Make it executable using `chmod +x screenshot_script.sh`
- 3. Run it with ./screenshot_script.sh
+ 3. Run it with `./screenshot_script.sh`
+ 4. Note: Make sure chrome browser is installed in your system

 ## Input
  1. Enter the folder name where you want to save the screenshot.
 It will use relative path.
 By default it will create/use `screenshots` folder